MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/public-folder-size-exceeds.md

 ---
 title: PublicFolderSizeExceedsTargetQuotaException in the migration of public folders
-description: Fixes an error when you move public folders from an on-premises Exchange server to Exchange Online.
+description: Fixes an error when you migrate public folders from an on-premises Exchange server to Exchange Online.
 author: v-charloz
 ms.author: v-chazhang
 manager: dcscontentpm